-Preheat the oven to 350 degrees F. Spritz the bottom and sides of 2 8-inch round or square baking pans with nonstick baking spray or grease with butter.
-Line the bottom of each pan with parchment paper.
+Preheat the oven to 350 F. Grease the bottom and sides of 2 8-inch round or square baking pans with nonstick baking spray or butter.
+Line the bottom of each pan with parchment paper.2.

-Whisk the flour, baking powder, baking soda, cinnamon, allspice, and salt together in a medium bowl.
-Set aside.
+In a medium mixing bowl, whisk the flour, baking powder, baking soda, cinnamon, allspice, and salt together.
+Set aside.3.

-Beat the eggs and both sugars together in a large bowl with an electric hand mixer or with a stand mixer fitted with the paddle attachment on medium speed for about 2 minutes, until any large clumps of brown sugar have dissolved and the eggs have thickened and lightened in color.
+In the bowl of an electric stand mixer fitted with the paddle attachment, beat the eggs and both sugars on medium speed for about 2 minutes, until any large clumps of brown sugar have dissolved and the eggs have thickened and lightened in color.4.

-Reduce the mixer speed to low and pour in the oil, stirring until incorporated.
+Reduce the mixer speed to low and pour in the oil, stirring until incorporated.5.

-On low speed, stir in half the flour mixture, then the pineapple or applesauce, then the remaining flour mixture.
+On low speed, stir in half the flour mixture, then the pineapple or applesauce, then the remaining flour mixture.5.

-Stir in the carrots and any other add-ins—walnuts, coconut, and/or raisins.
+Stir in the carrots and any other add-ins, such as walnuts, coconut and/or raisins.6.

 Divide the batter evenly between the two prepared pans.
-Bake for 30-35 minutes, until a cake tester or knife inserted into the center of each cake comes out clean.
+Bake for 30 to 35 minutes, or until a cake tester or knife inserted into the center of each cake comes out clean.7.

 Transfer the pans to wire racks and cool the cakes completely in the pans.
 Slide a butter knife around the edges of each cooled cake before removing from the pan and peel the parchment paper off the bottom of each cake before frosting.

-Add the sugar a few spoonfuls at a time, beating until the sugar is completely incorporated and the frosting is pale and thick.
-Add the vanilla or lemon extract and beat for 30 seconds more.
+Add the sugar, a few spoonfuls at a time, beating until the sugar is completely incorporated and the frosting is pale and thick.
+Add the vanilla or lemon extract and beat for 30 seconds more.3.

-Line a serving plate with 3 strips of waxed paper, layering them so they cover the edges of the plate but leave a triangle of uncovered plate in the center.
+Line a serving plate with 3 strips of waxed paper, layering them so they cover the edges of the plate but leave a triangle of uncovered plate in the center.4.

-Sprinkle the top of the cake with coconut, if desired.
+Sprinkle the top of the cake with coconut, if desired.6.

 Carefully remove the strips of waxed paper, pulling them out from under the frosted cake to leave a clean serving plate.